 - Test Reports: Could Not Istantiate The mail() Function

-The status panel offers a test feature where you can send out few emails to specified addresses using the same method used by Newsletter when delivering your newsletters.
+The status page offers a mailing test feature where you can send out emails to specified addresses using the same method used by Newsletter when delivering your newsletters.

 If you got an error OR you got a success message but the test emails is not delivered: